Iran–Lebanon relations: Post-visit reaction

 But just who did he outrage exactly?
 In total, hundreds of thousands of mostly Shia Lebanese came out to the various events celebrating Ahmadinejad's visit.
 Even rightwing Christian politicians in Lebanon such as Samir Geagea—who couldn't be further away on the political spectrum from Hezbollah and Iran—came out to welcome Ahmadinejad, who he described afterwards as "moderate" in tone.
 If Ahmadinejad's visit to Lebanon signaled anything, it's that the balance of power is shifting in the Middle East.
 And as that happens we'll most likely see even more leaders and movements in this region take stands against the policies of western governments.
 More camels may even be killed in the process."
 Hopefully [the] western media can distance themselves from their governments to accurately report these changes, rather than share in their condemnation and disappointment, paving the way for them to put their threats of war into practice.

 A poll conducted by the Beirut Center for Research and Information showed that 70 percent of respondents were satisfied with Ahmadinejad's visit and 68 percent believed that Ahmadinejad's visit decreased a possibility of sectarian strife.
 Additionally, 58 percent considered Iranian projects and plans in Lebanon did not conflict with Lebanese interests; and 80 percent approved of Iran's proposed aid to the Lebanese army, with 86 percent considered US and French stances against the visit as interference in Lebanon's internal affairs.

 Following the visit, Hamas also invited Ahmadenijad to Gaza.

 Anti-Iranian unrest in Lebanon since 2019

-Since 2019, large protests broke out in Lebanon where Lebanese people accused the government of cronyism, corruption and mismanagement; but the protest was significant as it openly challenged Iranian influence (notably Iranian meddling on Lebanon's political system) and anti-Hezbollah remarks among the Lebanese populace, this had increased due to widespread violence and oppression Hezbollah officials did to the protesters.
+Since 2019, large protests broke out in Lebanon where Lebanese people accused the government of cronyism, corruption and mismanagement; but the protest was significant as it openly challenged Iranian influence, notably Iranian meddling in Lebanon's political system, and anti-Hezbollah remarks among the Lebanese populace, this had increased due to widespread violence and oppression Hezbollah officials did to the protesters.

 Iran had blamed the West of fueling the unrest while at the same time distancing itself from the protests out of fear of an ongoing backlash against Iran among Lebanese public.
-Anti-Iranian sentiment has seen a major spike in 2021 as the majority of protesters are demanding Iran to quit the country.
+Anti-Iranian sentiment has seen a major spike in 2021 as the majority of protesters are demanding that Iran quit the country.

+on August 7, 2025, Iran's Foreign Minister Abbas Araghchi spoke against Lebanon’s decision to disarm Hezbollah, stating that it will surely fail, as Hezbollah is strong and has Iran’s commitment to it.
+Lebanese officials were outraged by his comments, causing Foreign Minister Youssef Rajji to summon Iran's ambassador making note that the comments are an unacceptable interference in Lebanon’s internal affairs.
+Other Lebanese politicians like MP Ghayath Yazbeck went even further, calling for a UN complaint over what they described as an attack on Lebanon’s sovereignty.